FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/t_st_subscriptions.md

 2. Click **Subscriptions > Subscribe to &lt;application\_name>**.
     The *Subscription to &lt;application name>* page is displayed.

 3. Select the **Automatically Retrieve Files From** check box and then select the respective transfer site from the drop down list.
 If you select a PeSIT transfer site, you can select a **Transfer Profile** from the list or leave the field empty to use the default PeSIT transfer profile.
-For more information, see <a href="../../t_st_transferprofiles#AccountsMenu_2253641766_1248932" class="MCXref xref">Transfer profiles</a>.
+For more information, see [Transfer profiles](../../t_st_transferprofiles#AccountsMenu_2253641766_1248932).
     The **Retrieve Files Now** button is displayed.

 4. Click **Retrieve Files Now** to immediately trigger a one-time file